 Update – we confirmed the seller of this “Classifind” deleted their listing, so we’re now able to call this one “SOLD!”
 While this one got away, please reach out either by email or call Rudy directly if you’d like to be informed when we come across something similar.

-Wagon Wednesday has delivered one of the few modern-era wagons that could be ordered with a manual transmission and rear wheel drive.
-This 2000 BMW 528i wagon here on Craigslist in Rye, New Hampshire, is listed with a stated mileage of 183,735 miles and a bold claim of over $12,000 in maintenance and servicing over the last few years.
-The seller is asking $6,500 for the long roof Bimmer, which is listed with no mention of any rust despite residing in New Hampshire.
+Wagon Wednesday has delivered one of the few modern-era wagons that could be ordered with a manual transmission and rear-wheel-drive.
+This 2000 BMW 528i wagon originally listed in June 2020 on Craigslist in Rye, New Hampshire, was listed with a stated mileage of 183,735 miles and a bold claim of over $12,000 in maintenance and servicing over the last few years.
 Checking the NADA Classic Car Guide shows that the BMW is priced a bit higher than that the market would command, with its asking price a few ticks above the “Average” retain of $4,450.
-If you need some extra room and prefer your estates to come with inline-six, email the seller here.

 Here’s the seller’s description:

 “2000 528i Sport Wagon with a very rare 5spd standard transmission.
 Over $12,000 in repairs and maintenance has been done in the past few years.
 Including, clutch & flywheel, radiator, brakes, front suspension etc. I have all of the invoices that outline the work that was done by Precision BMW Repair in Brentwood, NH.
 The vehicle has a January Inspection sticker and is right as rain.
 Bluetooth radio and Nav.
 I have many extra parts and all of the original radio parts.
 Looking for an E39 lover who will enjoy the rarity and utility of this fine wagon. $6,500 OBO“